Cayuga, IN Demographics

 A map of Cayuga's Population by Race

-Of the 696 places in Indiana, Cayuga is the 341st most populous.
+Cayuga is ranked the 341st most populous place in Indiana, out of 976 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Cayuga was ranked the 341st most populous place in the 2020 Census.

 Cayuga's White Population